chrisbautista/boxerjs/README.md

 ## Problem

+> “The formulation of the problem is often more essential than its solution"
+>                                                        - Albert Einstein

-> Like many projects you start with the problem.
-With the problem, you can  set out with a roadmap that will keep you focused on task.
+Like many projects you start with the problem.
+With the problem in mind, you can  set out with a roadmap that will keep you focused on task.

 How do I use jQuery to transform my image links into overlay previews?